 “What Alexander brings is military skill and ability, which he shows in abundance”

 Both of them probably wrote their accounts many decades after Alexander’s death, possibly 40 or 50 years after Alexander’s death, a generation or so later.
-It’s probably also worth saying that, although Ptolemy was there at all the battles, he probably often didn’t know what was going on.
+It’s also worth saying that, although Ptolemy was there at all the battles, he probably often didn’t know what was going on.
 I think there’s good reason to suppose that Ptolemy actually used other histories to write his own, even though he was an eyewitness.
 Alexander had an official historian, or someone who is referred to as an official historian, called Callisthenes, who was later arrested, accused of plotting against Alexander and died in captivity.
 It may be that for the bits where Callisthenes got to before he stopped writing Ptolemy was able to use his account.

 So Arrian is using these two figures.
 The important thing is that they were contemporaries of Alexander and they’re either using their own memory or supplementing their memory with what other contemporaries wrote.
 Arrian has slightly implausible explanations as to why you should trust them.
-He says you should trust Ptolemy’s account because Ptolemy’s a king and kings don’t lie.
+He says you should trust Ptolemy’s account because Ptolemy is a king and kings don’t lie.

 “Curtius is very down on the Greeks.
 He makes the distinction that the Macedonians are mostly okay, but the Greeks are the real trouble”

 A third writer on Alexander, who I didn’t choose, is Plutarch, who wrote the life of Alexander the Great round about AD 100, so a little bit before Arrian.
 In one or two places in his book, he mentions episodes, and lists all the historians who report the event and those who denied it happened.
-The most obvious one of these is when the Queen of the Amazons visits Alexander.
+The most obvious one of these is when the queen of the Amazons visits Alexander.
 Arrian and Ptolemy both deny this happened, but others, including some who were contemporaries of Alexander, people who were there, are listed as having told this story.
 So, we do clearly have people, even in Alexander’s time or within living memory of Alexander, telling implausible stories about him.
 Arrian chooses those who don’t do that.

-Part of what Arrian’s doing in his book is suggesting that there were things that Alexander the Great did that were good, but there were probably also things Alexander did which weren’t necessarily a good idea for a wise ruler to follow.
+Part of what Arrian is doing in his book is suggesting that there were things that Alexander the Great did that were good, but there were also things Alexander did which weren’t necessarily a good idea for a wise ruler to follow.
 So Arrian is using Alexander as a model for how to be a king: setting up his bad points as things to avoid and his good points as things to follow.

 “I think that the modern tendency to point out how bad Alexander was probably misses the point of what historians should be doing”